csc7/PP5_CI_GDEC/README.md

 ___
 # **5 .
 Data Model**

 The e-commerce business model underlying the application is designed in such a way that a **"user"** (who is uniquely identified by ID) can buy **"products"** (that are also uniquely identified by ID and SKU) by sending a **"order"** (that is uniquely identified by ID and order number).
-Then, since an order can have many products, and simoutaneously a product can be requested by many orders, an **"order line item"** is created to uniquely relate a specific product to a specific order.
+Then, since an order can have many products, and simultaneously a product can be requested by many orders, an **"order line item"** is created to uniquely relate a specific product to a specific order.
 This "order line item" divides the many-to-many relation between "order" and "product" in two one-to-many relations ("order-order line item" and "order line item-product"). **"Product comments"** can be added (related) to each product and to the user who comments

 Then, a **"category"** is created and related to the type of product in order to help on the search of them.

-Additionally, a **"wish list"** allows users to strore products for a later purchase.
+Additionally, a **"wish list"** allows users to store products for a later purchase.

 Finally, a **"contact"** model is created, unrelated to the previous tables, to contact the site owner in any case, regardless of an order being issued or not being a user.

 The project database is built with PostgreSQL and deployed in Heroku platform.
-Its tables or models are build with Django models and follows the models given by the Code Institute "I Think Therefore I Blog" project.
+Its tables or models are built with Django models and follows the models given by the Code Institute "I Think Therefore I Blog" project.
 The following chart shows the tables and data involved, and how they are related:

 ![Data Model Image](docs/data_model.PNG)
 *Chart created with ERDPlus (https://erdplus.com/standalone).*